 Opened April 1915

 Grawn Hall is the oldest existing building on the campus of Central Michigan University.
 Designed by E. W. Arnold of Battle Creek, it was dedicated as the Science and Agriculture Building on July 8, 1915 by Governor Woodbridge Ferris.
 When it first opened, the building housed the departments of Agriculture, Psychology, Geography, Biology, Physics, and Chemistry.
 Until 1965, it housed the various science and mathematics disciplines.
 During this time, a small greenhouse stood on the present site of the Applied Business Studies Complex attached to the building.
-It also housed the university's print shop for some time.
+It also housed the University's print shop for some time.
 The building was dedicated in honor of Charles T. Grawn on June 15, 1940.